jefnic23/spot-the-plane/README.md

 - What are the optimum weights?
 - Should planes be grouped by make/model?
-- Create ML model to classify images; use the model to guess images and
+- Create ML model to classify images; use the model to score images based on likelihood of being mislabeled